Travel, experience, conserve with

 Accommodation: Palmarium Lodge, 2-nights

-6. Day 7: Return to Andasibe-Mantadia National Park
+6. Day 7: Continue to Ranomafana National Park

 Ranomafana is also home to a brilliant diversity of birdlife with 110 species having been recorded in the park, of which 30 are endemic to this region of Madagascar.
 Notable highlights amongst these bird species are Henst's goshawk, rufous-headed ground roller and crested ibis.
 During our time in Ranomafana we hope to enjoy sightings of some of these lemur and bird species as well as the wealth of reptile and amphibians that can be found here too.